 The symptoms you may notice in yourself include generalized restlessness, feeling as if you are 'on edge' and having a sense of dread, which can be a warning sign.
 As a result of anxiety, you may also find yourself to be irritable and also have difficulty concentrating on other areas of your life.

 Physical symptoms can include sweating, trembling, panic attacks, shortness of breath, IBS and even headaches and back pain.
-Also included under the umbrella of anxiety disorders are obsessive-compulsive disorder, phobias, post-traumatic stress disorder and panic disorders.
+Also included under the umbrella of anxiety disorders are obsessive-compulsive disorder, personal crisis, phobias, post-traumatic stress disorder and panic disorders.
 All of these anxiety disorders can cause individuals to suffer long term at home and at work, jeopardizing both family life and even careers.

 How can acupuncture help relieve anxiety?